The psychological impact of a humanitarian emergency can be severe.

 Being forced from home is a particular problem for people already suffering from mental health problems.
 They can lose access to existing treatment and routine care, which may cause them to develop further symptoms or more severe conditions.

-However, treating severely disturbed people remains a challenge for MSF teams, given the complexity of managing psychiatric medication and treatment.
+However, treating people with existing serious conditions (such as schizophrenia or bipolar disorder, for example) remains a challenge for MSF teams, given the complexity of managing psychiatric medication and treatment.
 Increasing our capacity to treat these illnesses remains a priority for MSF.

 Establishing mental healthcare programmes in emergencies is not straightforward, mainly when violence and trauma may be ongoing, or language and cultural barriers may prevent people from seeking support.
 Our community outreach teams increasingly play an essential part in tackling this.

-It is often difficult to guarantee continuity of care in unstable and dangerous settings.
-However, the needs are high, and MSF continues to expand its mental health programmes.
+It is often difficult to guarantee continuity of care in unstable and dangerous environments.
+However, the needs are high, and we are continuing to expand our mental health programmes.

 For MSF's emergency response work to be carried out, there is another crucial issue: the mental health of our teams.